wheatgenetics/cimmyt/README.md

 ### generate_fieldbook_files_from_database_by_condition

+This program will generate CIMMYT Field Book import files from plots and germplasm tables in the cimmyt database.
+It will generate one file for all trials and conditions for a given year and location.

+**INPUT Parameters:**

+-y,--year,help=The iyear to generate fieldbook file for -l,--location,help=The ilocation to generate fieldbook file for, default=OBR -c,--condition,help=The icondition to generate fieldbook file for

+**OUTPUTS:**

+A csv file containing data for import into Field Book.

+The file naming convention is:

+Fieldbook_<year>_<location>_<condition>.csv

+***Example:***

+Fieldbook_19_OBR_B5I.csv

 ### generate_fieldbook_files_from_database_by_tidocc

 This program will generate CIMMYT Field Book import files from plots and germplasm tables in the cimmyt database.